 Baked potatoes are easy to roast in the oven or reheat in the microwave.
 You can create your own choice of toppings like cheese or vegetables — even the leftover chili you made from before — for an easy meal that doesn’t even require a pot!

-All you really need to make a tasty sandwich is bread and whatever combination soothes you the best.
+All you really need to make a tasty sandwich is the bread and whatever combination soothes you the best.
 Grab some fresh cheese and turkey and call yourself a chef.
+Need some inspiration?
+Search the internet for sandwich recipes.

 A bag or head of lettuce, vegetables, croutons, salad dressing — even cheese and meat, and you have dinner.
-Ideal for hot weather!
+Feel free to add any other toppings to your salad.
+Love fruits and nuts?
+Maybe you’ll adding apples and walnuts into your salad.